Taking a road trip is one of the best ways to see America without worrying about getting on a plane.

 11. Get Sunscreens for the Windows

-If you’ve got people in the backseat, especially kids, buying sunscreens that attach to the windows is a great idea for when you’re driving during times of the day where the sun seems to be streaming in at full force and baking them and their electronics.
+If you’ve got people in the backseat, especially kids, buying sunshades that attach to the windows like this one is a great idea for when you’re driving during times of the day where the sun seems to be streaming in at full force and baking them and their electronics.

 This is also helpful if someone is trying to take a nap as you can pull it down and create a darker environment.

 12. Get a Holder for Your Phone to Use GPS

 If you’re using your phone as a GPS, which most of us do, get a holder that attaches your phone to the dashboard.

 It is dangeorus to hold your phone in your hands or on your lap and try at look at the directions.

 Have someone else in the car navigate, if possible, and if not, get that phone attached to your car so you don’t have to touch it or make contact with it to look at it for directions.